nodeca/probe-image-size/README.md

 }
 ```

-`err` is an error, which is extended with:
+Returned errors can be extended with 2 fields:

 - `code` - equals to `ECONTENT` if the library failed to parse the file;
 - `status` - equals to a HTTP status code if it receives a non-200 response.

-If callback not provided, `Promise` will be returned.
+If callback (legacy node style) provided, `Promise` will not be returned.

-__Note.__ If you use `Stream` as source, it's your responsibility to close that
+__Note 1.__ If you use `Stream` as source, it's your responsibility to close that
 stream in callback.
 In other case you can get memory leak, because stream will
 be left in paused state.
 With http requests that's not a problem - everything
 is released automatically, as soon as possible.

+__Note 2.__ We still support legacy v2.x signature for http probe (`src` is
+Object as described in [request](https://github.com/request/request).
+But it's
+will be deprecated in next versions.

 ### sync.probe(src) -> result|null